casgari/AC215_G4/README.md

 # PAVVY: Learning Tools for Lecture Content

-*Team:* Pavlos' Perceptron Pals (Cyrus Asgari, Ben Ray, Caleb Saul, Warren Sunada Wong, Chase Van Amburg).
+*Pavlos' Perceptron Pals (Cyrus Asgari, Ben Ray, Caleb Saul, Warren Sunada Wong, Chase Van Amburg)*

 This repository was produced as part of the final project for Harvard’s AC215 Fall 2023 course.
 The purpose of this `README` is to explain to a developer how to utilize this repository, including usage of the individual containers that comprise the PAVVY app, the model training workflow, and deployment to a Kubernetes Cluster using Ansible.
 For a more accessible overview of the project, please see our Medium post [here](TODO) and a video (including a live demo of PAVVY) [here](TODO).